devareus/Eclectic-Token-Sniper/README.md

 -    EmergencySellMaxGasPrice: Maximum gas price for emergency approvals and sells.
 This is a safe net in case a RemoveLiquidity had a crazy gas price
 -    EmergencySellSlippage: Maximum slippage for emergency sells

-### Watched tokens
--    WatchTokensInterval: Indicates the interval, in seconds, at which the tokens in the watched list will be checked for sniping.
-Each time the interval elapses a new token from the list will be checked, starting again for the beginning once the list is exhausted
--    WatchedTokens: List of token addresses to watch for sniping, if this sniping method is enabled
 ### White/Black Listing
 -    WhitelistedTokens: This list of token addresses can have two different but similar usages.
 If *OnlyBuyWhitelisted* is enabled, only the tokens in this list can be bought.
 If it's disabled, it skips any audits for these tokens (use with care!)
 -    BlacklistedTokens: A list of token addresses to never buy